Step 3: Carrying out an investigation Investigations at work

 • mental health problems arising

-For example, as well as regular communication, the employer could arrange any meetings in a more private and comfortable location if this would help an employee.
+For example, the employer should keep in regular contact with the employee.
+They could also arrange any meetings in a more private and comfortable location if this would help an employee.

 Find more advice on supporting mental health at work